isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-07-25-post-National Water Safety Programme Introduces New Open Water Module.md

 10. "The SwimSafer re-certification course offers a useful recap of the concepts and skills of the SwimSafer programme for instructors like me.
 It also provides me a great opportunity to explore with other fellow instructors new ways of teaching our students about water safety," said Mr Garett Lee, a SwimSafer instructor with 15 years of coaching experience.

-11. For more information on SwimSafer, the public can visit [www.myactivesg.com/Programmes/SwimSafer-Programme](https://www.myactivesg.com/Programmes/SwimSafer-Programme) or contact the SSC SwimSafer Division via email at [sport_swimsafer@sport.gov.sg](sport_swimsafer@sport.gov.sg).
+11. For more information on SwimSafer, contact the SSC SwimSafer Division via email at [sport_swimsafer@sport.gov.sg](sport_swimsafer@sport.gov.sg).

 [1] Based on statistics from the Singapore Life Saving Society's Annual Reports (from 2006 to 2010) for cases heard in the Coroner's Court